 The Federal Direct PLUS Loan Program provides loans to parents of eligible dependent students who need additional financial assistance in meeting postsecondary educational expenses.
 Eligibility is not based on income.
 This program is intended to supplement the Federal Stafford Direct Loan Program.
 A parent may receive an amount not to exceed the student’s estimated cost of attendance minus any financial aid the student has been or will be awarded during the period of enrollment.
 There are no aggregate limits.
 Interest Rates for Federal Direct PLUS Loans are 7.9 percent for which the first disbursement is made on or after July 1, 2006.

 Scholarships are awarded yearly on a competitive basis to deserving students through the Calhoun Foundation office.
-Students receiving an academic scholarship must maintain a 3.0 GPA and those receiving a technology scholarship must maintain a 2.5 overall GPA, with a 3.0 GPA in their major.
+Students receiving an academic scholarship must maintain a 3.0 GPA.